 Cost

-Hikvision requires a higher upfront investment, as the cameras and professional installation add to the cost.
+Hikvision requires a higher upfront investment — cameras and professional installation add to the cost.
 However, once installed, there are no mandatory subscription fees, making it a one-time investment with minimal ongoing costs.

 Durability and Lifespan